Indian Ocean: Antiquity

 The Red Sea, one of the main trade routes in Antiquity, was explored by Egyptians and Phoenicians during the last two millennia BCE.
 In the 6th century, BCE Greek explorer Scylax of Caryanda made a journey to India, working for the Persian king Darius, and his now-lost account put the Indian Ocean on the maps of Greek geographers.
 The Greeks began to explore the Indian Ocean following the conquests of Alexander the Great, who ordered a circumnavigation of the Arabian Peninsula in 323 BCE.
 During the two centuries that followed the reports of the explorers of Ptolemaic Egypt resulted in the best maps of the region until the Portuguese era many centuries later.
 The main interest in the region for the Ptolemies was not commercial but military; they explored Africa to hunt for war elephants.

-The Rub' al Khali desert isolates the southern parts of the Arabic Peninsula and the Indian Ocean from the Arabic world.
+The Rub' al Khali desert isolates the southern parts of the Arabian Peninsula and the Indian Ocean from the Arab world.
 This encouraged the development of maritime trade in the region linking the Red Sea and the Persian Gulf to East Africa and India.
-The monsoon (from mawsim, the Arabic word for season), however, was used by sailors long before being "discovered" by Hippalus in the 1st century.
-Indian wood have been found in Sumerian cities, there is evidence of Akkad coastal trade in the region, and contacts between India and the Red Sea dates back to 2300 B.C.
-The archipelagoes of the central Indian Ocean, the Laccadive and Maldive islands, were probably populated during the 2nd century B.C. from the Indian mainland.
-They appear in written history in the account of merchant Sulaiman al-Tajir in the 9th century but the treacherous reefs of the islands were most likely cursed by the sailors of Aden long before the islands were even settled.
+The monsoon, from mawsim, the Arabic word for season, was used by sailors long before being "discovered" by Hippalus in the 1st century.
+Indian wood has been found in Sumerian cities; there is evidence of Akkad coastal trade in the region, and contacts between India and the Red Sea date back to 2300 B.C.

+The archipelagoes of the central Indian Ocean, the Lakshadweep and Maldives islands, were probably populated during the 2nd century B.C. from the Indian mainland.
+They appear in written history in the account of merchant Sulaiman al-Tajir in the 9th century, but the treacherous reefs of the islands were most likely cursed by the sailors of Aden long before the islands were even settled.